Posterior fossa hemangioblastoma

 There is an eccentric strongly enhancing nodule lesion abutting the lateral wall of the cyst.

 MRI shows typical features of posterior fossa hemangioblastoma.
 Waiting for histological confirmation.

-Haemangioblastomas are vascular origin tumours in patients with von-Hippel Lindau (vHL) disease.
+Hemangioblastomas are vascular origin tumors in patients with von-Hippel Lindau (vHL) disease.

 87-97% are intracranial, 55% in the posterior fossa, and 85% in the cerebellar hemisphere